 Flåm Railway between Myrdal and Flåm is voted as one of Europe´s most scenic Rail Journeys by Lonely Planet.

-Fjordcruise: You can join a Fjord Safari on a Rib Boat or a cruise on the Aurlandsfjord and Nærøyfjord.
-In addition, this area is a fantastic place for kayaking in the fjords and hiking along the fjords and on the surrounding mountains.
+You can join a Fjord Safari on a Rib Boat or a Fjord Cruise on the Aurlandsfjord and Nærøyfjord.
+This area is also a fantastic place for kayaking in the fjords and hiking along the fjords and in the surrounding mountains.

 The Stegastein Viewpoint: The award-winning viewpoint is a walkway of solid pine sticking 31 metres straight into the air.
 You are 640 metres above the Aurlandsfjord, from here you have a fantastic view of the Aurlandsfjord and the surrounding mountains.
 The mountain-road between Aurland and Lærdal is one of Norways 18 National Tourist Routes and is closed during winter.
 But the road up to the viewpoint is open all year.

 Cycling Rallarvegen (the Navvies Road) from Finse to Flåm: This is a must.
 You take the first train in the morning from Flåm to Finse.
 Get your bikes at Hotel Finse 1222.
 You cycle mostly dowhill beside lakes, rivers and waterfalls down to the Flåm Valley which takes 6-8 hours or more.
 You can leave the bike at the Flåm Railway Station before you enjoy an ice cold beer from Ægir Brewery at the harbour.